@lnp2pBot

 Incentives

-Since its creation, @lnp2pbot has charged a fee to the seller for each completed order, this fee is currently 0.6%, now, if the order was created in a community, the bot divides this fee, one part remains for the bot and the other part will be the community profit.
+Since its inception, @lnp2pbot has charged a fee to the seller for a successfully completed order, which is currently set at 0.6%.
+When the order is created within a community, the bot splits this fee: a portion goes to the bot, and the rest becomes the community's profit.

-The proportions are 70% of the commission for the bot and the rest for the community.
+The proportions are: 67% of the commission goes to the bot, and the remaining 33% goes to the community.

-But, to encourage competition, the community has the power to reduce its 'earnings', so that instead of charging all of that 30%, it can lower a percentage of its commissions.
+However, to incentivize competition, the community has the authority to decrease its 'profit'.
+Instead of charging the entire 33%, it can reduce a percentage in its commissions.

-In the example above, instead of charging 18 satoshis (100%), you can choose to collect 9 satoshis (50%).
-The remaining satoshis remain as a discount for the seller who, instead of paying 60 satoshis, would pay 51.
+In the previous example, instead of charging the full 198 satoshis (100%), it could choose to charge 99 satoshis (50%).
+The remaining satoshis act as a discount for the seller, who would then pay 501 satoshis instead of the initial 600 satoshis.

 What is a solver